celinesachi04/personal/README.md

-# Celine Sachimath - Personal Portfolio Website
+# Celine Sachi - Personal Portfolio Website

 A beautiful, interactive, and responsive personal portfolio website built with HTML, CSS, and JavaScript.
 Features a modern pink-themed design with smooth animations and excellent user experience.